cvitter/Riak-TS-Data-Modeling/How Partition Keys Work.md

 ## Partitions, AKA The Ring

 Riak TS divides its dataset into partitions.
-By default Riak TS has 64 partitions however this number is configurable and can range from a minimum of 8 to a maximum 1024 (in powers of 2 e.g.: 8, 16, 32, 64, 128, 256, 512, 1024).
-The number of partition is specified in the ``` riak.conf ``` in the ``` etc ``` directory.
+By default Riak TS has 64 partitions however this number is configurable and can range from a minimum of 8 to a maximum 1024 in powers of 2 (e.g.: 8, 16, 32, 64, 128, 256, 512, 1024).
+The number of partitions is specified in the ``` riak.conf ``` file in the ``` etc ``` directory.
 The following lines from the ``` riak.conf ``` contain the ``` ring_size ``` parameter and basic information about setting the parameter:

 ```
 ## Number of partitions in the cluster (only valid when first